 What is your experience as a researcher in neural machine translation?

 I have been involved in machine translation projects for over seven years.
 I have carried out projects to incorporate machine translation engines in companies (PangeaMT and Celer Solutions) and European research projects (CASMACAT).
 I have also organized summer schools on translation technologies at the Copenhagen Business School: Translation data analysis (TDA) and ASR & Eye-tracking Enabled Computer-Assisted Translation (SEECAT).
 I have also participated in the Machine Translation Workshop where universities and companies compete to achieve the highest quality of machine translation in a given task.

 What do you see yourself doing five years from now?

 I’m sure that in 5 years, neural machine translation will have changed a lot.
 In recent years, every month there has been some improvement that is being integrated into the neural machine translation process.
 There is still much room for improvement and many areas to be researched because it is a very modern technology and needs time to achieve optimal use.
 In preneural statistical strategies, it took about 10 years to achieve system maturity.
-So, in 5 years I see myself improving the neuronal models and integrating new features to make the quality even better.
+So, in 5 years I see myself improving the neural models and integrating new features to make the quality even better.